MehulKhanna/PokeGrinder/readme.md

 ## Launching
 1. Run `main.py` or the `main.exe` file as Administrator (Executable installation).
-2. Make sure to have enough balls before starting the bot, you can purchase balls between ;p commands if you have none left.
+2. Please buy at least 1 ball for each rarity specified in the config before starting.
 3. The bot will take some time (depending on your hardware) to start.
 When it is ready it will do ;p in the channel you provided in `config.json` and then start grinding.

 ## Stopping
-To stop the program simply close the command prompt.
+To stop the program simply close the command prompt or press ctrl+c in the command prompt.

 ## Disclaimer ⚠️
 - I am of course not responsible for any ban you recieve for using this bot.
-- Please keep an eye on the bot to solve captchas.
+- Please keep an eye on the bot.
 Do not be irresponsible if you don't want to get banned.
 - Please do not grind in public servers.